This post is also available in: 繁體中文 (Chinese (Traditional)) 简体中文 (Chinese (Simplified))

 2. Directors of Limited Company

-3. Shareholders of Limited Company
+3. Shareholders of a Limited Company

-4. Significant Controllers Register and Designative Representative
+4. Significant Controllers Register and Designated Representative

 5. Company Secretary

-• If the company secretary is body corporate, its business place or registered office address must be in Hong Kong.
+• If the company secretary is a body corporate, its business place or registered office address must be in Hong Kong.

 • Appointment of a nominee company secretary is allowed.